heather-desiree-carl-NLP-project/NLP-group-project/README.md

     - Read the README.md
     - Download the data2.json file
-    - Download the prepare.py, explore.py, model.py and final_notebook.ipynb files into your working directory, or clone this repository
+    - Download the prepare.py, explore.py, model.py and project_final_notebook.ipynb files into your working directory, or clone this repository
     - Ensure your json file is named appropriately (data2.json)
-    - Run the final_notebook.ipynb notebook
+    - Run the project_final_notebook.ipynb notebook

 ------------